 What to expect from your doctor

-Your doctor is likely to ask you several questions, such as:
+Your doctor is likely to ask you questions such as:

-- How severe are your symptoms?
+- How bad are your symptoms?

-- Does anything seem to improve your symptoms?
+- Does anything seem to make them better?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, seems to make them worse?